 What are the pros of oral Vitamin K?

-- Lowers the risk of classic and late VKDB… but does not eliminate the risk entirely.
+- The 3-dose regimen lowers the risk of classic and late VKDB, but not as well as the injection

 What are the cons of oral Vitamin K?

-- If the baby has undetected gallbladder or liver disease, the oral Vitamin K will not protect them from VKDB.
+- If the baby has undetected gallbladder or liver disease, a 3-dose regimen of oral Vitamin K will not protect them from VKDB

 Pros and Cons taken from the Cochrane review (Puckett and Offringa, 2000)